fermionprotocol/contracts/README.md

 - Compare contract bytecodes between versions
 - Detect constructor arguments for facets
-- Identify selector collisions and suggest handling
 - Generate a configuration file with:
   - Facets to add, replace, or remove
   - Constructor arguments for new facets
-  - Selectors to skip in case of collisions
   - Initialization data for facets

 Example: